Spanish Imperative Mood: How to Give Spanish Commands With the Right Tone

 The imperative mood takes some getting used to because you're producing these verb forms actively, not just recognizing them.
 When you're reading or listening, you can often figure out commands from context.
 But when speaking, you need to conjugate on the fly.

-Anyway, if you want to practice recognizing imperative forms in real Spanish content, Migaku's browser extension lets you look up verbs instantly while watching shows or reading articles.
+Anyway, if you want to practice recognizing imperative forms in real Spanish content, Migaku's browser extension and app let you look up verbs instantly while watching shows or reading articles.
 Makes it way easier to spot these patterns in context.
 There's a 10-day free trial if you want to check it out.